Ayms/node-Tor/README.md

 A connects to B and create circuits with the nodes connected to B.

-A adds the peers in its routing table [ID,modulus,[ID,modulus]] and advertises the bridge it is connected to [IDA,modulusA,IDx,modulusx].
+A adds the peers in its routing table [ID,modulus,[ID,modulus]] and advertises the bridge it is connected to [IDA,modulusA,IDX,modulusX].

 Each peer connected to A adds A in its routing table and does the same as above.